 Sustained coffee enjoyment

 With its Italian orientation and focus on the craft of coffee-making, Caffè Spettacolo stands out strongly from other coffee providers.
 Visiting a Caffè Spettacolo makes a welcome break from the hectic station-like atmosphere with the added bonus of excellent coffee based on an Italian recipe.
 The “cimbali” coffee machines are the pièce de résistance of the Italian-styled and inviting coffee bars.
 They are the tools of the trade for the trained baristas as they prepare their extensive range of customised coffee creations.
 All the coffees – including classical, espresso, cappuccino, latte macchiato and seasonal coffee creations – come from two exclusive roasts: Medio and Intenso.
-The beans are organically cultivated in Peru and Mexico.
+The beans are organically cultivated in Colombia and Peru.
 Moreover, as it only buys fair trade certified beans, Caffè Spettacolo is doing its bit for fair pricing and supporting smallholders and workers in improving their standard of living through their own endeavour.

 Saving food via an app